 If you're all stressed out about planning a birthday party, relax, it's not that difficult.
 Avoid needless worry by following the advice and easy steps in this article.
 I have planned many birthday parties over the years for my children and grandchildren and have lots of experience.
 Our family loves to get together and celebrate a birthday!

 My Best Advice: Plan Ahead and Make Lists

-I will start off with the most important tips of planning a stress-free party.
-Two things:
+I will start off with the two most important tips of planning a stress-free party.

 - Plan Ahead - You will never regret planning ahead.
 I have put together a few easy steps that I use when planning a party.
 Planning means just what it says.
 You're sure to cause stress if you are putting something together at the last minute, so take time to plan ahead.